uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/common_interface/error_handling.rst

      - Description
      - Abstract
    * - ``oneapi::dal::invalid_argument``
-     - Reports situations when the argument was not been accepted.
+     - Reports situations when the argument was not accepted.
      - No
    * - ``oneapi::dal::domain_error``
      - Reports situations when the argument is outside of the domain on which